Njinga Cycling's Climbing and Descending Guide

-Before setting off on your ride, create a ride route profile (we'd recommend using a tool such as Strava).
+Before setting off on your ride, create a ride route profile - we'd recommend using software such as Strava.
 Creating this route will give you a good understanding as to the gradient of the climbs, what challenges lay ahead, whether that be small roads, poor surfaces or potentially technical descents.

 Your position on the bike is critical to ensure you are comfortable and optimising your power output.
 It’s easy to get away with not doing this on a small climb, for example in the Surrey Hills, but you will be punished on a long alpine climb.
 The body will be using different muscles on longer climbs, with your arms playing a key role in keeping you stable on the bike, whether that is in or out of the saddle.
 A poorly fitted bike can also make handling difficult especially when descending, so ensuring your weight is balanced is a must.

 Checking Your Bike

 This should be a given before any ride, whether it is up a mountain or down a fast descent.
 Ensuring your bike is operating correctly is key to both an enjoyable and safe ride.
 Basic checks should include the following:

 - Tyre pressure - You want your tyres inflated to around 80 - 120psi, dependent on your weight and the weather conditions.
 If it is raining and the roads are wet we would recommend running the pressure a little lower to improve grip.

 - Check for cuts and flints - A simple spin of each wheel and check for any cuts or road debris that could be lodged in your tyres is a must.
 Even if the tyre is still inflated, that foreign object could become further embedded as you ride, causing you to puncture.

 - Check your brakes - Ensure the brake pads are not overly worn.
 Most pads come with a guide on them that clearly indicates when the pad is worn and needs replacing.
 Check that the brakes are operating correctly by pulling both brakes while wheeling the bike forward is a good test.